joonkim2684/joonkim2684.github.io/_pages/readings.md

 - Mathematics and Computation (Wigderson)
 - Approximation Algorithms (V. Vazirani)
 - A Guide to Experimental Algorithms (McGeoch)
+- Lecture Notes on Graph Partitioning, Expanders and Spectral Methods (Trevisan)

 ### To Read (Someday?)
 - How does One Cut a Triangle?
 (Soifer)